|

 Validation of the format of a hostname from a variety of angles is helpful in ensuring that hostnames received from elsewhere comply with internet standards.

 I created this class to make it easier to write internet server daemons.
-I also use it in my rmailaddr class to handle the domain-part.
+I also use it in my rmailaddr class when extracting the domain-part

 An ASCIIZ string is a C-string (char* array) that includes a terminating null (0) character at the end.